An adaptation of Chris Stewart's original. It's a great "fish-catching" pattern!

 The plain ones often seem to work best for me on a tiny (size #16) unweighted hook, tied sparse - super for low water conditions.
 (Traditionally tied).

-I tie killer buggers differently compared to a Wooly Bugger, with a sparse tapered tail and slim body, as they are intended to represent many forms of aquatic life other than leeches.
+I tie killer buggers differently compared to a Wooly Bugger, with a sparse tapered tail and slim body, as they are intended to represent many forms of aquatic life other than leeches (as a Whooly Bugger would).
 Even the addition of a full-body palmered hackle would be too much.
 They really kind of fish a lot like a nymph, with a bit of a polywog look.

 A customer favorite here & best performer.
 Weighs 1/4 gram.
 Sold as three flies.